Gorilla Trekking Trips & Tours in Uganda, Rwanda, & the Congo

 GeoEx Experience: To get more insight into Ugandan wildlife, GeoEx can arrange for guests to join a scientific researcher in Queen Elizabeth National Park to locate and record the behavior of a lion pride being studied.

-At the end of the national park, the indigenous Batwa people make their home where you can join them for an introduction to the hunter-gather lifestyle of the forest.
+At the end of the national park, the indigenous Batwa people make their home, and you can join them for an introduction to the hunter-gatherer lifestyle of the forest.
 Travelers to Uganda also get to experience some of the continent’s best chimpanzee trekking in Kibale Forest, home to the largest concentration of chimpanzees in East Africa as well as colobus and blue monkeys.
 Although the region is well off the beaten track, travelers who have visited the savannahs of Kidepo National Park, in the far north of the country, have been delighted with the charming accommodations and wild beauty of the landscape.

 The Republic of the Congo: Perfect for travelers who want to go deep into Africa’s ecosystems, the Congolese forest is alive with the sounds, smells, and glimpses of millions of insect, plant, and animal species.
 Explore the rain forest by boat, kayak, and on foot, seeking some of the continent’s most elusive and exciting wildlife.
-You might spot a sitatunga splashing across a river, bongo standing alert at the edge of a bai (clearing), or a family of forest elephants foraging right beneath your treehouse at camp.
+You might spot a sitatunga splashing across a river, a bongo standing alert at the edge of a bai (clearing), or a family of forest elephants foraging right beneath your treehouse at camp.
 Primates abound, including guereza colobus, grey-cheeked mangabey, and De Brazza’s monkey.
 On past memorable journeys, GeoEx guests have even spotted unhabituated gorillas and chimpanzees—animals who may never have seen humans before!

 Young forest elephant in Odzala-Kokoua National Park, Congo

-photo courtesy of Odzala Discovery Camps
+(photo courtesy of Odzala Discovery Camps)

 What Do I Need to Know about Gorilla Permits?